DaemonOnCode/DeTAILS/README.md

 ## 📄 License

+This project is licensed under GPL 3.0 only.
+It contains two MIT-licensed modules, one Apache 2.0 module (GPL 3.0 is compatible with Apache 2.0’s patent and notice terms), and one GPL 2.0 (or later) module which we relicense under GPL 3.0.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ---